nedix/spx-container/README.md

 ## Usage

-The following example expects that you have your main application services defined in `compose.yml`.
+The following example expects that you have your projects' containers defined in `compose.yml`.
 It will listen for requests on port `81`.

 ### 1. Create the Compose manifest